Eglinton West line

 The Eglinton West line was a proposed east–west rapid transit line in Toronto, Ontario, Canada, whose construction began in 1994 but was cancelled in 1995.
-It was to start from the existing Eglinton West station on the Toronto Transit Commission's Yonge–University–Spadina line, travel underneath Eglinton Avenue West, and terminate at Black Creek Drive in its initial phase.
+It was to start from the existing Eglinton West station (now Cedarvale) on the Toronto Transit Commission's Yonge–University–Spadina line, travel underneath Eglinton Avenue West, and terminate at Black Creek Drive in its initial phase.

 City of York mayor Fergy Brown, Metro Toronto chairman Alan Tonks, Ontario premier Bob Rae, Ontario minister of Transportation Gilles Pouliot, and TTC chair Mike Colle broke ground on the project in a ceremony on August 25, 1994, at Eglinton Avenue and Black Creek Drive; however, work was halted in 1995 after Mike Harris and the Progressive Conservative Party of Ontario won the 1995 Ontario general election and cancelled the project.
-The excavation under Eglinton West intended to be Allen station was subsequently filled in.
+The excavation under Eglinton West station was subsequently backfilled.

+A new proposal for a transit line along Eglinton Avenue was conceived in 2007 as part of Transit City.
+It opened in 2026 as Line 5 Eglinton.

 A schematic of the Eglinton West line.
 Phase 1 between York Centre station and Eglinton West station is shown in red.

 Planning history

 In 1985, TTC's expansion planning report entitled Network 2011 proposed the Eglinton West line as a busway, not a subway.
-The busway would be the most cost-effective alternative since Eglinton West corridor sits in the vacant Richview Expressway corridor, though in the future it could be expanded to a subway if ridership warranted.
+The busway would have been the most cost-effective alternative since Eglinton West corridor sits in the vacant Richview Expressway corridor, though in the future it could be expanded to a subway if ridership warranted.

 Though the cities of Etobicoke and York strongly supported the concept of an Eglinton rapid transit line, as did the Region of Peel, they were unsatisfied with the prospect of a busway.
 There was some political jealousy over the fact that North York had made the Sheppard subway a priority and Etobicoke and York argued that their transportation needs had similar importance.
 In 1986, the 2011 Network plan was initiated, with the Eglinton West corridor as a subway.
 On Metro Council, Etobicoke and York formed an alliance that argued that the Eglinton rapid transit line be built as a subway from the start.
 In 1994, when Premier Bob Rae agreed to fund the subway projects, they decided to spread the funding throughout Metro Toronto to appease residents of both sides, which would have resulted in two truncated subway lines instead of a single complete line at least initially.

 The line was cancelled upon the election of Progressive Conservative Mike Harris in 1995, and the TTC shifted its expansion priorities away from Eglinton West to projects such as extending the Spadina subway to York University and Steeles Avenue, the completion of the Sheppard subway to Victoria Park Avenue and Scarborough City Centre, and improvements to major bus and streetcar routes to create a network of "surface rapid transit" routes (including on Eglinton Avenue).